lionhat-collective/special-palm-tree/README.md

         label: 'Materials and Subcontractors',
         placeholder: 'ex.
 1000'
     }],
-    headers: [
+    observers: [
-        // you can add as many headers as you'd like ['income-section', {
+        // you can add as many observers as you'd like ['real-revenue', {
-            title: 'Real Revenue',
-            stateKey: 'realRevenue'
+            name: 'realRevenue'
         }]
     ]
 }